chekamarue/proxy-scraper-checker/README.md

 ![Screenshot](screenshot.png)

-Check free anonymous HTTP, SOCKS4, SOCKS5 proxies from different sources.
+HTTP, SOCKS4, SOCKS5 proxies scraper and checker.
 Supports determining exit-node's geolocation for each proxy.

 For a version with fancy output powered by [rich](https://github.com/willmcgugan/rich), see the [main](https://github.com/monosans/proxy-scraper-checker) branch.